AMWA-TV/is-11/docs/Behaviour - Server Side.md

 - `Constrained` when the Active Constraints are satisfied.
 - `Active Constraints Violation` when at least one Parameter Constraint of each Constraint Set is not satisfied.
 - `No Signal` when there is no signal from Inputs associated with this Sender.
-- `Awaiting Signal` when Inputs associated with this Sender were reconfigured recently and the signal is not stable yet.
+- `Awaiting Signal` when the signal from Inputs associated to this Sender is transitioning and the signal is not stable yet.
 This is a transitional state until one of the previous ones can be established.
-It is RECOMMENDED to not update such associated resources as Flow and Source while this Sender is in this state.
+It is RECOMMENDED to not update resources such as Flow and Source associated with a Sender while in this state.

 ## State of Receiver